Skip to main content

 This component is centered by two regions: right parainsular area 52 with 7 connecting nodes and right posterior insular area 1 with 8 connecting nodes.
 Of the 33 edges included in this component, 8 are male-biased.
 Of the 35 regions included in this component, 3 have volumetric sex differences (right posterior insular area 1, right posterior insular area 2, right supplementary and cingulate eye field).
 Except for the female-biased covariance relationship between the right posterior insular area 1 and the posterior insular area 2, all sex-biased edges involving a volumetrically sex-biased region (9 in total) are paired with a volumetrically non-sex-biased region.

 Finally, we sought to quantitatively test – within both species - if regional variation in the magnitude of sex-biased volume covariance was related to regional variation in the magnitude of sex-biased mean volume.
-These analyses were repeated twice within each species - once using absolute values and once using signed values for mean regional sex differences in volume covariance (absolute inter-regional sex differences in covariance for computing regional means and absolute sex differences in volume).
+These analyses were repeated twice within each species - once using absolute values and once using signed values for mean regional sex differences in volume covariance (absolute inter-regional sex differences in covariance for computing regional means and absolute sex differences in volume) for all available regions.
 The absolute values analysis shows no evidence of an association between regional volumetric and mean covariance sex-bias effect size in both humans and mice (Fig. 6A, B, mice: r = 0.03, p = 0.68; humans: r = 0.13, p = 0.98).
 However, the signed analyses revealed that both species show a weak yet statistically significant inverse relationship between regional covariance and volumetric sex-bias directions (Fig. 6 C, D, mice: r = −0.19, p = 0.002; humans: r = −0.19; p = 0.001).
 Specifically, in both species, regions of significantly male-biased volume more often show female-biased volume covariance and vice versa for regions of significantly female-biased volume.

 Figure 6.
 Relationships between the sex-biased in regional volumetric and regional volume covariance.